jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   .. code-block:: python

-    E    AttributeError: type object 'Class' has no attribute 'attribute_1'
+    AttributeError: type object 'Class' has no attribute 'attribute_1'

   add the solutions to ``module.py`` until all tests pass

 *WELL DONE!* You now know You now know

 * How to solve a :doc:`/exceptions/ModuleNotFoundError`
 * How to solve a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_
-* How to solve a :doc:`/exceptions/TypeError` by defining a callable
+* How to solve a :doc:`/exceptions/TypeError` by defining a `callable <https://docs.python.org/3/glossary.html#term-callable>`_
 * How to solve an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ by defining variables
 * How to solve an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ by defining :doc:`/functions/functions`
 * How to solve an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ by defining a :doc:`class </classes>`